 Description: This parameter specifies the number of metering pulses to be applied as a burst on the line.
-The type, duration and pulse repetition interval for the metering pulses comprising the burst are provisioned in the MG.
+The type and duration for the metering pulses comprising the burst are provisioned in the MG.
+The pulse repetition interval is provisioned in the MG but may be overridden through use of the pri parameter.

 Type: Integer